Multilevel Monte Carlo methods for the approximation of invariant measures of stochastic differential equations: MLMC in for approximation of SDEs

-The coupling arises by evolving both fine and course paths jointly, over a time interval of length $T_{\ell-1}$, by doing two steps for the finer level (with the time step $h_\ell$) and one on the coarser level (with the time step $h_{i-1}$) using the discretization of the same Brownian path.
-In particular, let
+For MLMC algorithms one evolves both fine and coarse paths jointly, over a time interval of length $T_{\ell-1}$, by doing two steps for the finer level (with the time step $h_\ell$) and one on the coarser level (with the time step $h_{\ell-1}$).
+We will use the notation $(x^f_{\cdot}),(x^c_{\cdot})$ for

-Notice that as in Section \ref{subsec:mlmc} the coupling arises due to the same Gaussian random variables being used on the fine and coarse level.
-From now on when the processes $(x^h_{\cdot}),(y^h_{\cdot})$ are coupled we will use notation $(x^f_{\cdot}),(x^c_{\cdot})$ for

-The algorithm generating $(\xf{f}{k})_{2k\in \mathbb{N}}$ and $(\yc{c}{k})_{k\in \mathbb{N}}$ is presented in Algorithm \ref{alg:CouplingLangevinDiscretisation}.
+The algorithm generating $(\xf{f}{k})_{k\in \mathbb{N}/2}$ and $(\yc{c}{k})_{k\in \mathbb{N}}$ is presented in Algorithm \ref{alg:CouplingLangevinDiscretisation}.